iccmr-quantum/quantumaudio/README.md

 # quantum-audio-module
-Tools, circuits, examples &amp; applications of Quantum Representations of Audio in qubit systems
+Tools, circuits, examples &amp; applications of Quantum Representations of Audio in qubit systems using Qiskit